Princeton University UX Design Community

 Design & Dessert

 We host monthly lunchtime gatherings to discuss UX topics and to share your experiences and challenges with practicing UX design.
 Bring your prototypes.
 Share your stories.
 Ask user research, accessibility, usability, or web design questions we all wonder about!
 We offer a friendly audience for testing out your ideas.
 In addition we host a variety of guest speakers from Princeton University and beyond!
 Hope to see you at our next session!
+(For Princeton Community only)

 Highlights from past sessions: